-Text presented in a box signifies additional information and helpful hints related to the subject matter you are reading.
+For more For more information on Text preser reading. nted in a box signifies additional information and helpful hints related to the subject matter you are Caution!

-Caution!
 Shaded caution statements present information to help you avoid injuring yourself and others, damaging your hardware, or losing your data. <#:#> Angle brackets that enclose numbers separated by a colon signify a range of numbers, such as those assigned to registers, bit settings, etc. bold text Bold text is used for the names of objects on the screen, such as buttons, text boxes, and check boxes.
 For example:1.
 Insert the disk or CD and click the OK button. italic text Italic text is used for the names of manuals and help topic titles, and to emphasize a word or phrase.
 For example: Never touch the exposed pins or circuit connections on the board.